Introductory Series on

 This course is designed to teach the foundation educators must have prior to applying UDL in their classrooms.

-- Identify practical strategies for being responsive regardless of student need or the number of students.
+Identify practical strategies for being responsive regardless of student needs or the number of students.

 This 8-week course will cover the foundation necessary to effectively learn about and apply UDL.
 The foundations will include areas including: goal writing and lesson design, scaffolding, the impact of emotion on learning, and recognizing student need.
 Each session will enquire about participants’ background knowledge and will add to that knowledge.
 Participants will be asked to share current examples of classroom strategies and materials to ensure the examples and learning resources suggested enhance participant understanding.
 Most importantly, this course will be designed using UDL which will not be a lecture-only course.
 Time will be provided for student input and discussion.
 In addition, a variety of opportunities for participation will be provided.
 Participants will be required to complete assignments between some classes and be asked to share their work using a comfortable medium (speaking to the group, sharing written work, etc.).